bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

   [INFO] Installing system into image.
   ...

 Image is now generated.

-See Customizing Livenet image in next section on how to customize image before using it.
+7. (Optionnal) See Customizing Livenet image in next section on how to customize image before using it.

-7. Using the command *bootset*, set the image one node will use.
+8. Using the command *bootset*, set the image one node will use.

 .. code-block:: text